FORGOT YOUR DETAILS?

 The Integrity Council for the Voluntary Carbon Market (ICVCM) is another governing body setting benchmarks for the integrity of carbon projects.
 Through their Core Carbon Principles and its associated assessment framework, projects and methodologies will be able to become “CCP-eligible”.
 CCP-eligible projects and methodologies mean they meet a high standard of disclosure and integrity.
 The CCPs were launched in the second half of 2023 and intended to be the go-to benchmark as more projects and methodologies are evaluated.

 Components that indicate quality and integrity include additionality, non-leakage, permanence, conservative baselining, co-benefits, and Monitoring, reporting, and verification (MRV).
-In addition, is important to establish strong safeguards, which are the set of policies and practices that ensure and maintain projects’ environmental sustainability and social responsibility.
+In addition, it is important to establish strong safeguards, which are the set of policies and practices that ensure and maintain projects’ environmental sustainability and social responsibility.

 Regulations around carbon markets are still evolving and project developers should understand local laws and follow closely their evolution since regulations are often changing.